Zaid-Safhan/Solar-Energy-Forecasting-Sri-Lanka/README.md

 An AI-based solar energy forecasting system developed for residential rooftop solar users in Sri Lanka.

-The system uses historical solar and weather data together with machine learning to estimate future solar energy generation based on the user's location and installed solar system capacity.
+The system uses historical weather data and modelled photovoltaic output together with machine learning to estimate future solar energy generation based on the user's location and installed solar system capacity.

 ## Live Application